57th Street station (IND Sixth Avenue Line): Construction and 20th century

 The station was built as part of the Chrystie Street Connection, which expanded train capacity on the Sixth Avenue Line.
 The Sixth Avenue extension to the new terminal at 57th Street was announced in 1962.
 The next year, the contract to construct the IND Sixth Avenue Line between 52nd and 58th Streets, including the 57th Street station, was awarded to Slattery Construction Company for $7.5 million.
 Construction of the spur ultimately cost $13.2 million.

 The 57th Street station opened on July 1, 1968, as one of two stations added during construction of the Chrystie Street Connection, the other being Grand Street.
 The opening of the station was celebrated by a 300-guest lunch on the platform on June 27, which was attended by Deputy Mayor Robert W. Sweet; MTA Chairman William J. Ronan; and Avenue of the Americas Association president Eyssell.
 The new station was intended to serve the new residential and commercial developments being built in the immediate area.
 Upon its opening, the 57th Street station acted as the terminus of two services, the B during rush hours and KK during off-peak hours.
 The KK was renamed the K in 1974 and eliminated in 1976.
 From 1978 to 1990, this station was also served by the JFK Express service to the eponymous airport.

 When the north side of the Manhattan Bridge was closed for construction from 1986 to 1998 and again from July to December 2001, this station was only served by a shuttle train along Sixth Avenue, which traveled to Grand Street.
 Starting in 1988, this station was served by Q trains on weekdays, B trains on weekday evenings and weekends, and F trains during late nights.
 This was the terminal for all services until the IND 63rd Street Line to 21st Street–Queensbridge opened on October 29, 1989.
 Late night F train service was replaced by a shuttle in 1997.
-Since December 2001, when the 63rd Street Tunnel Connector opened in Queens, the F route has served this station at all times, simultaneous with the withdrawal of all other services from the 63rd Street Line.
+Beginning in December 2001, when the 63rd Street Tunnel Connector opened in Queens, the F was rerouted to serve this station at all times, simultaneous with the withdrawal of all other services from the 63rd Street Line.